 Visit a Soup Kitchen

-And that was worth far more than my pride.
+That was worth far more than my pride.

 Government Emergency Programs

-These programs are there for a reason; to help you out when you need them most.
+Look, I get how hard it can be for some people to accept that they may need the help of a program like the special supplemental nutrition program or WIC, but these programs are there for a reason; to help you out when you need them most.
 There is no shame in using them; especially if it is the line between your kids eating a meal and not eating.

 Learn from The Great Depression